A Contour Integral-Based Algorithm for Computing Generalized Singular Values: Numerical Experiments

-To illustrate the effectiveness and efficiency of our algorithm, we test our examples with another frequently used general-purpose interior eigensolver---the Jacobi--Davidson (JD) algorithm~\cite{Hochstenbach2009}.
+To illustrate the effectiveness and efficiency of our algorithm, we test our examples with two frequently used general-purpose interior eigensolvers---a cross-product free Jacobi--Davidson (JD)~\cite{HJ2023} and the shift-and-invert-based subspace iteration (SI) algorithm.
+All algorithms use the same randomly generated initial guess from an \(\ell\)-dimensional subspace.
+For the Jacobi--Davidson method, we set \(k_{\min}=5\), \(k_{\max}=50\), \({\rm fixtol}=10^{-4}\), and \(\tilde\epsilon=10^{-3}\); see~\cite{HJ2023} for a detailed explanation of these parameters.
+The inner iteration for solving the correction equation is solved by GMRES with the shift-and-invert preconditioner, and the maximum iteration count is set to \(20\).
+For subspace iteration, \(\tau=(\alpha+\beta)/2\) is chosen as the shift.
+More precisely, we apply subspace iteration to the matrix \((\check A-\tau\check B)^{-1}\).

-In Table~\ref{tab:conv_num_JD}, we list the number of converged (generalized) singular values by the Jacobi--Davidson algorithm, as well as the execution time.
+In Tables~\ref{tab:conv_num_SVD} and~\ref{tab:conv_num_GSVD}, we list the number of converged (generalized) singular values as well as the execution time for JD and SI.
 Execution time of Algorithm~\ref{alg:FEAST-SVD} or~\ref{alg:FEAST-GSVD} is also listed for reference.
-To avoid abuse computational resources, we have set the time limit to half an hour for each test.
-Within this time limit, the Jacobi--Davidson algorithm can only solve five relatively small problems.
-For all test cases, Algorithm~\ref{alg:FEAST-SVD} or~\ref{alg:FEAST-GSVD} is much faster compared to the Jacobi--Davidson algorithm, mainly because Algorithm~\ref{alg:FEAST-SVD} or~\ref{alg:FEAST-GSVD} converges very rapidly.
-Moreover, Algorithms~\ref{alg:FEAST-SVD} and~\ref{alg:FEAST-GSVD} can effectively make use of sparse direct solvers for solving shifted linear systems, making these algorithms practically attractive for medium-scale problems.
+To avoid abuse of computational resources, we have set the time limit for each test to half an hour.
+Within this time limit, JD and SI only solve relatively small problems, especially in the GSVD setting.
+For all test cases, Algorithm~\ref{alg:FEAST-SVD} or~\ref{alg:FEAST-GSVD} is much faster compared to JD and SI, mainly because Algorithm~\ref{alg:FEAST-SVD} or~\ref{alg:FEAST-GSVD} converges very rapidly.